spember/gr8conf-2012-workshop/Instructions.md

     createView: function(model) {
         //first, ensure the view hasn't already been created

-        if (!model.attachedView) {  // attachedView is set on the model's initialize var view = new TM.Views.Keyword({model:model});
+        if (!model.hasView) {  // hasView is set on the model's initialize var view = new TM.Views.Keyword({model:model});
             //render it initially
             this.$el.append(view.render().$el);